Full Synopsis

 The Blue Fairy points out that she granted Geppetto's wish.
 He insists that Pinocchio was not a success at all, and she agrees to jump ahead in time to learn more of the story ("Rise and Shine").

 Geppetto is preparing to introduce Pinocchio to the Town Fathers.
 He teaches Pinocchio a song ("Geppetto and Son").
-The meeting does not go smoothly, as Geppetto gets agitated when Pinocchio asks several awkward questions in front of the Town Fathers, then gets distracted and wanders off.
+The meeting does not go smoothly, as Geppetto gets agitated when Pinocchio asks several awkward questions in front of the Town Fathers and then gets distracted and wanders off.

 The Blue Fairy is not impressed by this alleged example of Pinocchio's defectiveness.
 The two again travel forward in time ("Rise and Shine #2") to a day when Geppetto tried to teach Pinocchio about toy making ("Geppetto and Son – Part 2").
 Pinocchio informs Geppetto that he doesn't want to be a toy maker; he'd prefer to be a train engineer.
 Geppetto dismisses this idea.
 Pinocchio then accidentally knocks over some shelves and lies about it, causing his nose to grow.